Tractor

 The driving position has evolved considerably in recent years.
 It offers greater comfort thanks to the development of ergonomics.
 The seats are more comfortable thanks to the development of air suspension.

-What's more, automatic driving aids are becoming increasingly common in high-power tractors.
-They are also appearing in some high-clearance tractor manufacturers.
+What's more, automatic driving aids are becoming increasingly common in tractors of all power ratings.

-Finally, operator protection is being optimised with the advent of more effective systems.
+Finally, operator protection is optimised with the last cab category (class 4).
 When buying a tractor, it's important to clearly define the work to be carried out, so that you can choose exactly the components you need for the driver's cab.

 Screen